 What if I am not happy with the response to my request?

 If you wish to make a complaint about the way we have responded to your request, you can have your complaint considered under the Council’s Complaints Procedure.
-To do this you will need to contact the Deputy Chief Executive in writing or by email:
+To do this, you will need to contact the Assistant Director Governance (Monitoring Officer) in writing or by email: